bobtian19/dsp/01-install.md

 Did you install Python 2 or 3?
 Why?

-I have Python *Python 2.7.11 :: Anaconda 2.1.0 (x86_64)* already installed for previous projects.
+>> I have *Python 2.7.11 :: Anaconda 2.1.0 (x86_64)* already installed for previous projects.
 I was not aware of a new version, but I will look up the differences.

 ###Q2.
 Which Python Version Installed

 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

-You can check the python verions by going to the command line and typing
+>> You can check the python verions by going to the command line and typing
 ```
 python -V
 ```